-Provides introduction to theory as well as practice in newspaper writing, layout, photojournalism, editing, and advertising.
+CAM 200 Journalism: Newspaper Provides introduction to theory as well as practice in newspaper writing, layout, photojournalism, editing, and advertising.
+Students will spend a minimum of 48 hours on the newspaper staff.
+Weekly staff meetings.
+Students who enroll for upper-level credit may be required to hold editorial positions and attend weekly editorial staff meetings.
+The 400-level course may be repeated for credit.
+Activity course.
+Prerequisite: Previous level of course or consent of instructor.
+Offered fall and spring semesters.
 1 hour CAM 102 Writing for Media Provides instruction in journalistic writing skills for print, electronic media, and public relations.
 Emphasizes newsgathering, interviewing, feature writing, and editing.
 Class members are staff reporters for the University newspaper.
 Work is subject to classroom analysis and criticism.
 Offered fall semester, odd years.
 3 hours CAM 103 Introduction to Public Relations & Media Helps students learn ways in which the public relations industry and the media are linked.
 Topics include the history of public relations, advertising, newspapers, radio, television, and the web.
 Covers communication tactics and best practices for media relations, community relations, consumer relations, and social media.
 Offered spring semester.
-3 hours CAM 211 Journalism: Magazine Provides introduction to theory as well as practical experience in magazine layout, photography, and copywriting.
+3 hours Journalism: Magazine Provides introduction to theory as well as practical experience in magazine layout, photography, and copywriting.
 Students will spend a minimum of 48 hours on the magazine staff.
 Students who enroll for upper-level credit may be required to hold editorial positions.
 The 400-level course may be repeated for credit.
 Activity course.
 Prerequisite: Previous level of course or consent of instructor.
 Offered fall and spring semesters.
 1 hour Broadcast Project Provides students with opportunities to create and produce content suitable for a magazine-style television show.
 Students in the course will work in teams to plan, shoot, write, and edit a cohesive and professional- looking show (15-30 minutes) with news segments featuring stories about the Hannibal community.
 The 400-level may be taken for repeat credit.
 Activity course.
 Prerequisite: Previous level of course or consent of instructor.
 1 hour